 You should feel comfortable in the office and when interacting with the ancillary staff.
 You will be chatting with the front office staff often and spending time in the waiting room.
 The environment should be welcoming and should set you at ease.

 Your choice of an orthodontist is certainly an important one that should not be taken lightly because you will have a working relationship with your orthodontist for the next two or more years.
-We invite you to contact us here at Petty, Beilik, & Burke Orthodontics for an initial consultation if you have never been to our offices.
+We invite you to contact us here at Petty & Beilik Orthodontics for an initial consultation if you have never been to our office.
 We are sure that you will be impressed with what you see and learn here.
 Contact us today!